 Necessary Qualifications to Become a House Sitter

-If you were leaving your home in someone else’s hands, you would want to make sure that person is the most trustworthy, attentive, responsible, independent person right?
+If you were leaving your home in someone else’s hands, you would want to make sure that person is the most trustworthy, attentive, responsible, independent person, right?

-Well that’s exactly what most home owners are thinking too.
+Well, that’s exactly what most home owners are thinking too.
 You will need to prove that you possess all of those qualities and more.

 In some cases, you will also need to have owned a house before.
 In other cases, you will need to be good with your hands.

-The main point is that you should read the required qualifications stated on the ad and make sure you are fully prepared to answer and prove you have them.
+The main point is that you should read the required qualifications stated in the ad and make sure you are fully prepared to answer and prove you have them.
 This is by far the best way to increase your chances of getting selected amongst hundreds of candidates.

 Practical Advice to Become More Qualified

 - Learn a bit of the language and culture in which the house sit takes place